RJurjevic/ChessAnalysis/README.md

    - Explain tactical motifs or positional ideas associated with blunders.
 2. **Game Phase Analysis:**
    - Summarize advantages and mistakes by game phases (Opening, Middlegame, Endgame).
-3. **Integration with ChessBase/Fritz:**
-   - Export annotated PGNs for deeper exploration or visualization in other tools.
-4. **Visualization Tools:**
-   - Integrate with web-based chessboard viewers for dynamic replay.

 ---